shuklaayush/ingonyama-ctf-solutions/README.md

 }
 ```

 In the code, `u` (`upsilon`) can be selected by the prover.
 By hardcoding it to `0` instead of a random value, only `p1` is checked.
-Now since `p4` isn't checked, you can keep the polynomial the same so that Vegeta can verify the commitment to it and confirm Gohan's power level.
+Now since `p4` isn't checked, you can keep the polynomial the same so that Vegeta can verify the commitment to it, and confirm Gohan's power level.
 But you can change the `y4` value, which would never be verified in the `batch_verify` function.
 As a result, the sum of power levels appears to be over 9000, fooling the villains.

 ### Operation ZK rescue